tobeva/tobeva.com/content/about/videogames/_index.md

 After almost a decade of making music-based videogames that were critically well received but had modest sales, Guitar Hero was a huge breakout hit.
-We knew it was a solid and fun game, but we had no idea of the economic and cultural impact it would have.
+We knew it was a solid and fun game, but we had no idea the economic and cultural impact it would have.
 The Guitar Hero franchise went on to over two billion dollars in sales.

 ![GuitarHero Game](guitar-hero-game.jpg)